josephjuma24/bike_sharing/README.md

-# Copilot Instructions for Bike Sharing Data Science Project
+# Instructions for Bike Sharing Data Science Project

 ## Project Overview
 This project analyzes a synthetic bike sharing dataset for 90 days, focusing on time-series and regression analysis.
 The main file is a Jupyter notebook (`bike_sharing.ipynb`) containing all code, documentation, and visualizations.